 31.786567° -106.582500° 4,081' MSL 200' AGL

 USHPA required notification: The RGSA recommends that you do not fly at this site as it is not a chapter managed site.
 If you do choose to fly at this site, you must take full responsibility for your actions, and recognize that you are fully and solely liable for any damage incurred by yourself, to others, or to others’ property.
 This site is unimproved with significant safety issues, including potentially challenging wind and thermal conditions.
 Flying at this site can be risky to the pilot, property owners, and our sport as a whole.
 This site is unpermitted, uninsured, unmanaged, and unimproved.
-This site is, however, an insured training site for Southwest Airsports and is used by its students.
+This site is, however, a Southwest Airsports training site, insured, and is used by its students.

 Center launch – view is SE.
-Winds were about 7-8, just barely strong enough to stay up out in front of the Mesa.
+Winds were about 7-8, just barely strong enough to stay up out in front of the Mesa with an efficient glider.
 Below, Lee Boone kites at the middle launch with Matt Hayes observing.